Cultural Facilities Fund

 Log in or create an organizational profile to access the Intent to Apply and online application.

-Complete applications and submit required and optional supplementary materials.
+Complete application and submit required and optional supplementary materials by January 10, 2020 at 5pm (ET).

 - Nonprofit cultural organizations: 501(c)(3) organizations that are primarily concerned with the arts, humanities, or interpretive sciences.
 The legislation includes but is not limited to museums, historic sites, zoos, aquariums, theaters, concert halls, exhibition spaces, classrooms, and auditoriums (“Cultural Facilities”).
 Eligible facilities must be owned, leased, or used by one or more nonprofit cultural organizations, and must be accessible to the public.